Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Results

 We next ask whether agents encode task-relevant structure in their internal representations.
 Using linear decoders trained on recurrent states, we find that agents represent allocentric position across time—revealing implicit memory and planning capacity not apparent from performance metrics alone.
 Thus, our framework can (1) decode the memory and planning timescales represented in agent RNN states, and (2) identify the internal encoding structure that supports foraging behavior.

 A growing body of work in RL has examined whether model-free RNN agents can perform implicit planning without the explicit world models typically used for planning tasks \citep{ni2021recurrent,hayes2022practical,chung2024predicting}.
 This question also arises in neuroscience, where insects like ants and bees show planning-like behavior despite lacking mammalian hippocampal-entorhinal map systems \citep{wehner1981searching,chittka2022mind,freire2023absence}.
 Our analyses show that DRL agents revisit patches based on multiple factors such as proximity, predator history, and position prediction error (\autoref{fig:Fig2}, \autoref{fig:pathseg}).
 An agent’s position relative to the origin can also be decoded from its current RNN state—up to 50–100 timesteps into the past and future—supporting its capacity for long-horizon memory and planning (\autoref{fig:Fig4dec}).
+Furthermore, approximately 100/512 neurons were found to be position-sensitive at the single neuron level using generalized linear model (GLM) analysis.
+The neural activity response to position change (GLM coefficient magnitude) increased with radial distance from the agent's origin as well, suggesting a distance accumulation circuit that modulates origin-revisitation behavior (\autoref{glm}).

 Decoding accuracy improved over the course of training, consistent with the agent acquiring more stable and structured internal representations.
 In contrast, the agent’s position relative to itself (egocentric orientation) could not be reliably decoded.
 This preference for origin-relative encoding may help explain why agents frequently revisit the arena origin during later phases (\autoref{fig:Fig1}).